Mbakwe-Chidera/2023-NIGERIAN-PRESIDENTIAL-RESULT-ANALYSIS/README.md

 # Author: Mbakwe Chidera

 # ### Data Source
 # The data was gathered from the Independent National Electoral Commission (INEC) official website.
 #
 # The Data (in .csv format) used is available for
 #
 # Am going to use these three main python programming packages pandas with matplotlib embedded to analyse the 2023 Presidential Election Result.

-# # Introduction
+INTRODUCTION
-# Nigeria has 36 states and 1 federal capital territory.
+Nigeria has 36 states and 1 federal capital territory, 6 Geopolitical zones (SOUTH EAST, SOUTH WEST, SOUTH, NORTH EAST, NORTH WEST, NORTH CENTRAL).
 The 2023 presidential election was held in the 37 territories within the country.
-#
-# Fourteen (18) political parties representing fourteen (18) candidates participated in the 2015 presidential elections.
+Eighteen (18) political parties representing eighteen(18) candidates participated in the 2023 presidential elections.
 The parties are as follow: AA, AAC, ADC, ADP, APC, AP, APGA, APP, APM, BP, LP, NNPP,NRM, PDP, PRP, SDP, YPP and ZLP.
-See the result table below:-
+See the names of candidates and there parties below:-

-Candidate Names
+Candidate Names:
-Party Name
+Party Name:
 Bola Ahmed Tinubu
 APC
 Atiki Abubakar